SplatGian/Rainbow-Expansion/README.md

 - New Hair
 - New Textures
 - Custom Mem Cakes
-- A new Look to the Rainbow Expansion's Layout/Animations/Loading Screens/...
+- A new Look to Rainbow Expansion's Layout/Animations/Loading Screens/...
 - New Custom Text

 ## Contributors